≡ Menu

 There is plenty of science behind the decision to remove Mute Swans from ecosystems.
 There is no science, only sentiment, behind the idea to “save” them.
 I think the swan adoption experiment, slated to run for a year, was merely a placating measure and that relatively few swans will “adopted.”
 It staggers me, however, that science cannot prevail in cases like these.
 Instead, wildlife agencies are tied up in hearings and court proceedings in every jurisdiction this comes up.
 It’s completely ridiculous.

-Filed in Birds, Environmental issues, Science, Urban issues
+Filed in Birds, Urban issues

 misbehaving